EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 ## Deep set networks

-While tech technique described above is surprisingly powerful, it's still rather primitive: Elements are naiveley embedded into a higher dimensional space and then pooled to get a single representation.
-While this can (and often does) give perfectly good results on a variety of task, it can prove brittle in certain situations, for example, on point clouds with extreme variations in scale.
+While the technique described above is surprisingly powerful, it's still rather primitive: Elements are naiveley embedded into a higher dimensional space and then pooled to get a single representation.
+While this can (and often does) give perfectly good results on a variety of task, it can be brittle in certain situations, for example, on point clouds with extreme variations in scale.
 While the set networks above may be deep in terms of a number of individual layers, they are shallow in that they only produce a single set representation.
 We would like networks that produce multiple sucessively more refined set representations, *i.e.* deep set networks.

 #### Enhanced element embeddings

 An obvious potential enhancement to our architecture would be to use some statistics about the set to help inform the transformation process.
+Essentially, we would like the embedding of each element to be dependent on other elements in the set.
 For example, we could first normalise our inputs by dividing by the standard deviation of the set and subtracting the mean.
 This is a step in the right direction, however, rather than fixed statistics and operations, it would be better if we could enable our architecture to learn these by itself.

 There are many ways to do this, but for now we will look at at simple extension to our set transformation.
 For this we need a netwrok which takes two inputs, `net(x,y)`.
 Now, given an input tensor `<v1, v2, ..., vn>` and a set statistic `s`, we can get a new tensor `<net(v1,s), net(v2,s), ..., net(vn,s)>` which can use this set-statistic to alter the transformation.
 We call this type of operation a 'contextual set transformation'.
 Contextual set transformations are a subset of set operations, and a superset of set transformations.